 The Kanazawa Light-Up Bus

-The JR Machi-Bus only runs on weekends and holidays
+The Kanazawa Shopping Bus runs on weekends and holidays

 Useful Tips for Kanazawa Buses

-- In Kanazawa all buses are boarded from the rear and exited from the front.
+- Most local buses in Kanazawa are boarded from the rear and exited from the front, with fare payment when you get off.

 The East Exit bus terminal at Kanazawa Station